-But what is the point of having core values if employees aren’t aware of them?
+But what is the point of having core values in a company if employees aren’t aware of them?
 Ensuring they are imprinted across every business action emphasizes their importance to employees.
 They should be encouraged and reflected in all professional activities and behavior.
-Rewarding those who display the appropriate values through peer-to-peer recognition is an excellent place to start.
-Don’t forget to clarify that the leadership team must also act in a way that clearly upholds those key values.
+Rewarding those who display the appropriate values through peer-to-peer employee recognition is an excellent place to start.
+Don’t forget to clarify that your leadership team must also act in a way that clearly upholds those key values.

 An unhealthy culture with no guidance from company values can have a considerably negative effect on employees.
 It impacts engagement, leading to an unhappy and demotivated workforce that does not connect to their organization.
 Disengaged employees are unlikely to stick around long term, and if they do, they will lack motivation.
 Quite simply, they will not be as productive as those that are satisfied within their roles.

 Word does get around about toxic workplace culture.
-Companies with a poor reputation amongst previous employees eventually feel the impact in recruitment and talent attraction.
-It could result in negative reviews on sites like Glassdoor, or on social media.
+Companies with a poor reputation among previous employees can eventually feel the impact in recruitment and talent attraction through negative Glassdoor reviews and social media comments.
 This brings recruitment challenges, with an outpouring of money going towards replacing those roles, and a struggle to find suitable candidates.
-If left to fester, disengagement can even cause issues with the customer experience, affecting churn and the business’s reputation.
+If left to fester, disengagement can even cause issues with the customer experience, affecting churn and the business’ reputation.

 14 steps to great internal communications

-Knowledge sharing is another fantastic way to establish company values.
+Knowledge sharing is another fantastic way to establish and implement values in the workplace.
 It allows employees to think outside the box, and get involved in work they are passionate about that sits outside their job role.
 Those who take the time to help others and share their experience should be acknowledged and rewarded, clearly and distinctly demonstrating that the business encourages this type of behavior.
-Employees will learn and repeat this action, which will quickly become part of the culture.
-Any organization with this kind of peer-to-peer recognition creates a positive work environment with clearly defined expectations and high employee engagement, outshining competitors and supporting recruitment.
+Employees will learn and repeat this action, which will quickly become part of the company culture.
+Any organization with this kind of peer-to-peer employee recognition creates a positive work environment with clearly defined expectations and high employee engagement, outshining competitors and supporting recruitment.

 Core values that are clear and easy to understand help guide employees and encourage a commitment to the broader organization.
 Aside from this, they also keep employees motivated and increase job satisfaction.
 Internal recruiters can seek out new hires that share the same ethos as the business, increasing their longevity.
 When coupled with internal communications, this will increase the overall productivity of the company through engagement with employees.